-Practice and drill combined with lecture-demonstration teaching methods and computer-assisted instruction, to develop the skills enabling students to interpret music that is notated and to notate music that is heard.
-Includes (1) sight singing melodies built around leaps involving all diatonic triads, the dominant seventh, and supertonic seventh chords and (2) aural study of syncopation, intervals, melodies with diatonic harmonic background, diatonic harmonic progressions including the dominant and supertonic seventh chords, secondary dominants, secondary leading tone chords, and modulation to closely related keys; and (3) some aural-visual recognition of melody.
-Prerequisites: MUS 101, MUS 103, or evidence of comparable knowledge and skills.
+Combines practice and drill with lecture-demonstration teaching methods and computer-assisted instruction to develop the skills enabling students to interpret music that is notated and to notate music that is heard.
+Includes (1) sight singing melodies built around leaps involving all diatonic triads, the dominant seventh, and supertonic seventh chords and (2) aural study of rhythmic subdivision, intervals, melodies with diatonic harmonic background, diatonic harmonic progressions including the dominant and supertonic seventh chords, secondary dominants, secondary leading tone chords, and elementary modulation Corequisite: MUS 102 Prerequisites: MUS 101, MUS 103, or evidence of comparable knowledge and skills.